Vial of Life

 Hobart resident Ramona Ambrovich is responsible for bringing this program to our city.
 Several years ago she was out of town visiting relatives when tragically her husband collapsed and died while shoveling snow.
 No one knew how to reach her.
 Recently she was visiting relatives in Minnesota and noticed a brightly colored magnet on a refrigerator.
 She broached the idea to our city leaders and the program was launched.
 Thank you Ramona!

-For more information on the Vial of Life program view our brochure.
+For more information on the Vial of Life program view our Vial of Life Brochure(PDF).